mkeohane01/RAG_example/README.md

 ## Steps
 - Extract text data
 - Chunk it
+- Create Embeddings
-- Store it in a database
+- Store chunks with embeddings in a database
 - Perform a retrieval using semantic search
 - Insert relevant context into the LLM prompt